 Manaslu Circuit trek is getting more and more popular as a new trekking destination.
 Due to the increasing number of travelers, lodges in the major places are being developed.
 So, now you can trek by staying on local lodges (tea houses) without camping in this area.

-The trek starts in Arughat or Arkhet or Sotikhola and ends in Dharapani , Chyamche or Besishahar which is also the starting point for the Annapurna Circuit Trek.
+The trek starts in Arughat or Arkhet or Sotikhola and ends in Dharapani, Chyamche or Besishahar which is also the starting point for the Annapurna Circuit Trek.
 The trek can be made longer or shorter depending on the length of your walking days and starting point.
-You can combine the Manaslu Circuit with the Tsum Valley, a beautiful, isolated valley where century old Tibetan traditions prevail or Annapurna Circuit Trek which is one of the most popular trek in Annapurna region.
+You can combine the Manaslu Circuit with the Tsum Valley, a beautiful, isolated valley where century-old Tibetan traditions prevail or Annapurna Circuit Trek which is one of the most popular treks in Annapurna region.

 What Permit do we need?

-This trek is restricted area, it requires a Manaslu Restricted permit issue by Department of Immigration Nepal, Manaslu Conservation Area (MCAP), Annapurna Conservation Area (ACAP) permit and Trekkers’ Information Management System (TIMS) Card which is arranged by our company and a government certificate holder trekking guide led the group.
+This trek is the restricted area, it requires a Manaslu Restricted permit issued by Department of Immigration Nepal, Manaslu Conservation Area (MCAP), Annapurna Conservation Area (ACAP) permit and Trekkers’ Information Management System (TIMS) Card which is arranged by our company and a government certificate holder trekking guide led the group.